Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 If you're going to give your baby breast milk in a sterile bottle, you'll need a breast pump or to be able to express by hand, and some sterile pouches to store your expressed milk in the fridge or freezer.

-Follow the preparation instructions of the infant formula you're using carefully, and always use sterile water that's been boiled and left to cool.
+If you're using infant formula, follow the packaging instructions carefully and always use sterile water that's been boiled and left to cool.

 It's worth noting that too much water can dilute the formula, meaning your baby won't get the optimal amount of nutrition from their feed.
 On the flip side, too much formula can lead to constipation and dehydration.

-Let's run through some helpful tips to bear in mind when bottle feeding.
+Let's run through some helpful tips for parents to consider when they're bottle feeding their baby.

 If your baby likes a warm bottle, use the inside of your wrist to test a few drops.
 If it's a comfortable temperature, you're good to go!